-Mayo Clinic School of Health Sciences offers a 12-month postgraduate Physician Assistant Fellowship in Hospital Internal Medicine at Mayo Clinic's campus in Phoenix, Arizona.
-The program trains highly qualified graduate physician assistants (PAs) to become skilled, compassionate, and efficient hospital-based PAs.
+Mayo Clinic School of Health Sciences offers a 12-month postgraduate Physician Assistant or Nurse Practitioner Hospital Internal Medicine Fellowship at Mayo Clinic's campus in Phoenix, Arizona.
+The program trains highly qualified graduate physician assistants (PAs) and nurse practitioners (NPs) to become skilled, compassionate, and efficient hospital-based providers.

-The curriculum contains diverse didactic instruction and direct patient care clinical experience, embedded in the foundation of Mayo Clinic: excellence in patient care, education, and research.
-This program provides the graduate PA with the training needed to provide the utmost quality of care to hospitalized patients.
+Our curriculum contains diverse didactic instruction and direct patient care clinical experience, embedded in the foundation of Mayo Clinic: excellence in patient care, education, and research.
+This program provides the training needed to provide the utmost quality of care to hospitalized patients.

-Postgraduate hospital internal medicine experience and training allows you to be more competitive for hospitalist PA positions and have increased security in the job market.
+Postgraduate hospital internal medicine experience and training allows you to be more competitive for hospitalist NPPA positions and have increased security in the job market.

 - Acquire a deep and broad knowledge base of the common disease processes for which patients are hospitalized, understand the pathophysiology, present various clinical presentations, and disease prognosis